-Not cleaning your appliance frequently will not only make it harder to scrape off any burnt crumbles or remains from the cooking surface, but also contaminate your kitchen with an unpleasant charred smell.
+Failing to clean your waffle iron frequently will make it harder to scrape off any burnt crumbles or remains from the cooking surface and contaminate your kitchen with unwanted charred smells.

 If your waffle iron is smelling bad every time you use it, there’s a very good chance that poor maintenance is to blame.

-Unlike teflon pans and pots, most waffle irons need a little oil to prevent sticking.
+Unlike Teflon pans and pots, waffle irons need a little oil to prevent sticking.

-It really doesn’t matter what brand you use, as long as it’s food-grade, but using too much might actually be contributing to an unpleasant smell from your waffle iron and even create a safety hazard.
+It doesn’t matter what brand you use, as long as it’s food-grade, but using too much oil can contribute to an unpleasant smell from your waffle iron and even create a safety hazard.

 When oil burns beyond its recommended temperature, it releases harmful chemicals into the air that can put your health at risk and wreak havoc all over your kitchen.
-It’s advisable to keep it from reaching extremely high temperatures and leaving it on the fire for too long.
+My usual advice is to keep the oil from reaching extremely high temperatures.

 Solution: Use your oil wisely.
-Before turning on your waffle iron, put only a couple of drops on the cooking surface and spread it evenly with a napkin.
+Before turning on your waffle iron, put only a few drops on the cooking surface and spread it evenly with a napkin.
 Alternatively, you can use one of those spray cooking oils for better distribution.

-Overheating in a waffle iron is a thing.
-In fact, it is very common.
+Overheating in a waffle iron is a thing, and it could explain the bad waffle smell.

 Leaving your appliance on and unattended for extended periods can contribute to the accumulation of excessive temperature.
-And while these machines have components designed to prevent this, like a thermal fuse, they can only do so much.
+And while waffle irons have components designed to prevent overheating (like a thermal fuse), they can only do so much.

-If your waffle iron is smelling bad, and you’ve already ruled out all previous possibilities, the smell might be coming from the appliance’s plastic.
+If your waffle iron is smelling bad, and you’ve already ruled out all previous possibilities, the smell might come from the appliance’s plastic.
 Yes, your waffle iron can get hot enough to start melting the casing.

 Solution: Be more mindful of how you operate your waffle iron.
 Even if there’s no burning plastic smell coming from it, letting your waffle iron overheat frequently will significantly reduce its life span.

-If you’ve already checked that none of the other possible causes listed above are responsible for your problem, there’s a very high chance that there might be something burning inside your waffle iron.
+If you’ve already checked that none of the other possible causes listed above are responsible for your waffle iron smelling bad, there’s a very high chance that there’s something burning inside your appliance.

-It’s very easy to tell when the unpleasant smell comes from a burnt electronic, as it is very specific.
-The same goes with plastic.
+In my experience, it’s very easy to tell when the unpleasant smell comes from a burnt electronic, as the smell is very specific.

-This is one of the consequences I was talking about in the previous point.
 Letting your waffle iron frequently overheat can lead to other, more severe issues.
-If you acknowledge this to be your case, the smell could be coming from a blown fuse or heating element.
+If you acknowledge overheating or a burnt component to be the case, the smell could be coming from a blown fuse or heating element.

 If you choose the former, the steps to follow are: